[German: Wie kommt man vom Flughafen Wien in die Stadt]

 To the right of the top of the ramp are two important booths:

-- The CAT ticket office and ticket machines
+1. CAT ticket office & machines

 The CAT is the fast dedicated express airport train that travels direct to the central Wien Mitte station, which connects with the U3 and U4 subway lines for onward journeys within Vienna.

-The machines have English displays for buying whatever tickets you need to reach your destination.
-A single ticket to the city on the slower municipal train service (S-Bahn) was €4.40 at the time of writing.
+The ticket machines have English displays for buying whatever tickets you need to reach your destination.
+And the ramp leads you quickly down to the platforms.

 Option 3: Buses